MTG/da-tacos/README.md

 ## Citing the dataset

-Please consider citing the following publication when using the dataset:
+Please cite the following publication when using the dataset:

 > Furkan Yesiler, Chris Tralie, Albin Correya, Diego F. Silva, Philip Tovstogan, Emilia Gómez, and Xavier Serra.
 Da-TACOS: A Dataset for Cover Song Identification and Understanding.
 In 20th International Society for Music Information Retrieval Conference (ISMIR 2019), Delft, The Netherlands, 2019 (In print).